-Prepare the ingredients and Dipping Sauce.
+- Prepare the ingredients and Dipping Sauce.
 Daikon and Carrot need to be sliced very thinly.
-I recommend using peeler to make noodle-like thin & long slices./p>
+I recommend using peeler to make noodle-like thin & long slices.

-Heat the water and remove the Kombu just before the water comes to a boil.
-Put a slice of beef in the boiling stock and swish it gently back and forth in the boiling soup until it changes colour.
+- Heat the Water and remove the Kombu just before the Water comes to a boil.
+Put a slice of beef in the boiling stock and swish it gently back and forth in the simmering soup until it changes colour.
 Enjoy the meat with dipping sauce.